 If you are uncertain about investing in a website redesign, we have compiled a list of reasons you need to revamp your website right now.
 You can treat it as a checklist to make sure that your website is contemporary and up to date from time to time.

 1. Better User Experience

 User experience (UX) is the most important aspect that determines the ‘Appealing Quotient’ of your website.
 A flawed website is a source of irritability, not information and engagement for the users.
 The digital world is full of competition and all the initial searches are conducted only for the purpose of eliminating the worst.
 If your website doesn’t leave an impact within three seconds, then the chances of being selected by the customer are highly jeopardized.
-At the same time, if your competitor has a better website with more attention grabbing and impressive UX, then you can kiss your customer good-bye.
+At the same time, if your competitor has a better website with more attention-grabbing and impressive UX, then you can kiss your customer good-bye.

-Tough navigation, slow loading time, bad mobile-optimisation or unfriendly mobile loading time and outdated content are some of the bad UX practices.
+Tough navigation, slow loading time, bad mobile-optimization or unfriendly mobile loading time and outdated content are some of the bad UX practices.
 You should look forward to revamping your website if it has any of the above mention issues.